 In fact, one of the main benefits of homeopathy is the complete absence of any side effects.
 Because the compound used in the initial manufacturing of the medication is not present in therapeutic concentrations (or even detectable using such fancy and sensitive techniques as GC-MS), it cannot react unfavorably with the patient’s body.
 How then does it have any effect at all a skeptic might ask?
 The mechanism of action is not entirely clear.
 The principles of homeopathy make it clear that “like cures like” and “less is more”.
 It is unclear if skipping a dose of homeopathic medication leads to an overdose or how to reverse such an overdose should it occur.

-Homeopathic medications are prepared by taking a toxic amount of the substance in question, diluting it in water, shaking the water vigorously (a process called ‘invigorating’), taking a drop of that mixture and adding it to a new container of water, and repeating the invigorating process.
+Homeopathic medications are prepared by taking a toxic amount of the substance in question, diluting it in water, shaking the water vigorously (a process called ‘invigorating’), taking a drop of that mixture, and adding it to a new container of water, and repeating the invigorating process.
 This is done over and over until none of the original substance remains.
 How do we know it works?
 Because Hahnemann said it works, that’s how.
 Then the water is used to make tablets or something.
-That part is not important, it’s the invigorating that is important.
+That part is not important, it’s invigorating that is important.
 It is so important, homeopathic remedies list on the package how many times it was diluted invigorated on the package.
-Hahnemann developed a C scale that had a factor of 100 dilution of each invigoration.
+Hahnemann developed a C scale that had a factor of 100 dilutions of each invigoration.
 So a 6C dilution would result in a one part per trillion “mixture.”
-Perhaps this seemed too simple, because the scale never caught on.
-Instead most homeopathic product manufacturers use a system where each dilution has a factor of 10 and is reported on the products packaging using a D or X. In this system a 6C dilution is equivalent to 12X or 12D.
+Perhaps this seemed too simple because the scale never caught on.
+Instead, most homeopathic product manufacturers use a system where each dilution has a factor of 10 and is reported on the product’s packaging using a D or X. In this system, a 6C dilution is equivalent to 12X or 12D.

 Hahnemann had this to say about dilutions: “Don’t get caught up in the numbers, just trust that we know what we are doing.”
 When asked if there is any number that is considered the “best” number of dilutions he answered with, “Personally, I would never trust a compound that has not been diluted at least 12 times.
 It would just be too weak, having that many detectable particles around trying to exert a physiological effect.
 Just remember that the more dilute the compound is, the stronger the effect on the healing process.
 Your chemistry professors may have tried to teach you otherwise, but who are you going to believe, people who have been using the same system for hundreds of years or someone who tests their theories against reproducible evidence?”